Ray of Light: Legacy

 Ray of Light has also been influential on other artists' work.
 Canadian singer Nelly Furtado stated that she used it as a template for her album Loose (2006).
 Moreover, English singer Adele named the record as "one of the chief inspirations" for her third studio album, 25 (2015).
 Madonna herself has considered Ray of Light the most fulfilling evolution of her career, with her referencing it as the "quintessential Madonna album" in a 2013 Reddit AMA.

+In 2025, Madonna released a companion remix album titled Veronica Electronica.